microsoft/napajs/examples/tutorial/recursive-fibonacci/README.md

 |OS Name        |Microsoft Windows Server 2016 Datacenter                                               |
 |               |                                                                                       |

-BTW, this example is designed to show the usage of napajs by the simplest algorithm.
-It isn't optimized for performance.
-Please refer to benchmark for performance of napajs.
+The purpose of this example is to demonstrate recursive execution of napa tasks.
+It's not performance efficient.
+Please refer to [Benchmark](https://github.com/Microsoft/napajs/blob/master/benchmark/README.md) to see performance details.